What Happens When You Total a Financed Car?

 • medical expenses

-• a rental car, and
+• a rental car, or

 • carry-over balances from previous loans.

-Other types of car insurance—like liability, collision, personal injury protection (PIP)—cover accident-related losses when your car isn't totaled.
+Other types of car insurance—like liability, collision, and personal injury protection (PIP)—cover accident-related losses when your car isn’t totaled.

 How Do I Get a New Car After My Old Car Is Totaled?